alexk101/finetune-LLM-odo/README.md

 Multinode+multigpu training is not yet supported.
 Please use only single GPU implementations.

+## Dataset

+The model is finetuned on Nvidia's (OpenCodeReasoning)[https://huggingface.co/datasets/nvidia/OpenCodeReasoning] dataset, which is a collection of questions from multiple coding datasets, and answers from nvidia's Open-R1 model.

 ## Repository Structure

 - **`sft_llama.py`**: Main script for fine-tuning LLaMA-3 models with LoRA adapters